 Yes.
 You will need to check in with a ranger at the campground booth prior to leaving your car in the 'B' Loop overflow parking lot.
 You will need to purchase a day pass for every day you will be parked here or have an annual pass for your car.

 The physical address for the park is 8239 Champoeg Rd NE, Saint Paul, OR 97137.
 Use this address to program into your GPS.

 The mailing address for the park business office is 7679 Champoeg Rd NE, Saint Paul, OR 97137.

 It depends on what time of year it is.
 "A" Loop is closed from November 1st through March 31st.
 We will, however, open "A" loop prior to April 1st on weekends if weather permits and B loop gets full.
 Once "A" loop opens April 1st, it is all on the reservation system.

-"B" Loop is also on the reservation system, but in the winter (October 1st through April 30th), there are 10 sites that are first come, first served as well as the tent sites.
-Starting May 1st, all of "B" Loop is on the reservation system.
+"B" Loop is also on the reservation system, but this winter (October 1st through February 29th), there are 10 sites that are first come, first served as well as the tent sites.
+Starting March 1st, all of "B" Loop is on the reservation system.